lulab/Ribowave/README.md

 **`bedgraph/name`** directory, including :

-* final.psite 	: P-site track for each interested transcript.
+* final.psite 	: P-site track at transcriptome wide.
 It may look like this :

   ```
   FBtr0070533	0,0,0,0,0,0,0,0,0,0,0,0,6,2,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,3,1,0,0,0,0,1,0,2,1,0,0,0,0,0,0,4,8,0,0,3,0,5,12,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0